 Some people avoid eating nuts as they are concerned about the high-calorie content and potential weight gain.
 However, research suggests that consuming nuts daily can help manage weight and provide other health benefits.

-Nuts contain high amounts of fibre, and their structure makes it difficult for the body to absorb all the calories they contain.
+Nuts contain high amounts of fiber, and their structure makes it difficult for the body to absorb all the calories they contain.
 For instance, one serving (1oz or 28g) of almonds has 170kcal (according to the package), but only about 129 calories are absorbed by the body.

 How Much Do I Need To Eat Each Day?